UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 ## Info on missing values

-A good rule of thumb when conducting an analysis, is to check early on how complete your dataset is. `.info$$` is similar to `.dtype()` but in addition to the dtype of each column, it includes the total number of Non-null values each column contains.
+A good rule of thumb when conducting an analysis is to check early on how complete the dataset is. `.info()` is similar to `.dtypes` but in addition to the dtype of each column, it includes the total number of non-null values contained in each column.

 Let’s try it out on a subset of our `cereal` dataset: